brlin-tw/gcloud-docs-nav2md/README.md

 \#google-cloud \#data-conversion \#html-query

+## Prerequisites

+You need to have the following software installed in order to follow this tutorial:

+* Mozilla Firefox
+* html-query
+* Your preferred plaintext editor application
+* Your preferred text terminal emulator application

 ## Licensing

 Unless otherwise noted(individual file's header/[REUSE.toml](REUSE.toml)), this product is licensed under [the _license_version_ version of the _license_name_ license](_license_url_), or any of its recent versions you would prefer.